1634: The Ram Rebellion

-1634: The Ram Rebellion is the seventh published work in the 1632 alternate history book series, and is the third work to establish what is best considered as a "main plot line or thread" of historical speculative focus that are loosely organized and classified geographically.
+1634: The Ram Rebellion is the seventh published work in the 1632 alternate history book series, and is the third work to establish a "main plot line or thread" of historical speculative focus that are loosely organized and classified geographically.
 The initial main thread is called the "Western and North-Central Europe thread" (encompassing northern and western Germany, Denmark, England, France, the Low Countries, Sweden and the Baltic); the second plot line, encompassing events in Italy, Spain, the Mediterranean region, and France, the "South European thread", and this book can be considered the starting novel of the "South-Central/South-East thread" being set in southern Germany, Austria, Bavaria, and Bohemia.
-This geographically organized plot thread actually began in Ring of Fire in Flint's novelette "The Wallenstein Gambit" which is set in Bohemia, Austria, and Germany, which tied into stories in various Grantville Gazettes.
+This geographically organized plot thread actually began in Ring of Fire in Flint's novelette "The Wallenstein Gambit", which is set in Bohemia, Austria, and Germany, which tied into stories in various Grantville Gazettes.

 Contents

-The book is hard to classify as it is an oddity, as acknowledged by series creator Eric Flint in the foreword; an anthology in fact, with several longer novelettes sandwiching seemingly unrelated short stories under a (hidden for a while) overarching story line that is capped off by a short novel that finally brings all the seemingly unrelated and disparate contents together in the latter part of the book.
+The book is hard to classify, as it is an oddity, as acknowledged by series creator Eric Flint in the foreword.
+It is an anthology, with several longer novelettes sandwiching seemingly unrelated short stories under an overarching storyline (hidden for a while) that is capped off by a short novel that finally brings all the seemingly unrelated and disparate contents together in the latter part of the book.

-Unlike most works in the 1632 series, much of this book is written from the standpoint of common people "in the street", including Germans trying to cope with Grantville, West Virginia, up-timers trying to cope with their new world around Grantville, and both trying to deal with the problems of two widely different cultures meeting in the new United States of Europe.
+Unlike most works in the 1632 series, much of this book is written from the standpoint of common people "in the street", including Germans trying to cope with Grantville, West Virginia, "up-timers" trying to cope with their new world around Grantville, and both trying to deal with the problems of two widely different cultures meeting in the new United States of Europe.
 These merging dynamics are the milieu shaping stories Flint felt necessary to include even though they are set in 1631–1632.
 Their impact extends throughout the book and into 1634, as well as across political boundaries and battle lines as the historical imperatives developed in this book extend into the direct sequel 1634: The Bavarian Crisis.